mlflow/mlflow/docs/source/tracking.rst

 Storage
 -------

-An MLflow tracking server has two properties related to how data is stored: file store and artifact store.
+An MLflow tracking server has two properties related to how data is stored: backend store and artifact store.

 The *backend store* (exposed as ``--backend-store-uri``) is where the *server* stores run and experiment metadata.
 For backward compatibility, ``--file-store`` option is an alias to this